 - 1 dash black pepper

 - Optional: 1/4 cup frozen carrots and corn

 Divide the pork mixture into 8 portions.
-Put one portion of the pork mixture on a cabbage leaf and roll it.
-Folding the sides in and rolling from the bottom up.
-Close the roll with a toothpick.
-Reconstituted, dried daikon strips may also be used to tie the cabbage rolls closed.
-Repeat procedure and make 8 cabbage rolls.
+Put one portion of the pork mixture on each cabbage leaf and roll it, folding in the sides and rolling from the bottom up.
+Close each roll with a toothpick or daikon strip.

 Place cabbage rolls in a large pan.
 Pour over chicken soup stock and soy sauce.
 Add frozen vegetables, if using.

 Simmer the cabbage rolls on low heat until meat is cooked, about 30 minutes.
 To serve, place 2 cabbage rolls in 4 shallow bowls and spoon over some broth.